 Immediately contact your emergency services (911) if you have actively begun a suicide attempt, or call the Suicide Lifeline @ 1-800-273-8255 to speak with trained counselors.
 Online chat is also available 24/7.

 As a parent or caregiver, you can play a major role in identifying if a young person is considering suicide.
 The teen years are an extremely stressful time for many children.
 Untreated mental illness, especially depression, is the leading cause for suicide.
-Many people who commit suicide suffer from untreated or poorly treated depression resulting from difficult life experiences.
+Many people who end their life by suicide suffer from untreated or poorly treated depression resulting from difficult life experiences.

 If you are concerned about a loved one in another state, call the police department in the town where he or she lives and get the 10-digit number (7 digits + area code) to call in case of emergencies.
 Know their phone number or address, city, and state, so local emergency services can get in contact.
 More info can be found here.